input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 `PRISM nodes` can submit transactions to their underlying operating blockchain.
 This implies that fees are paid to the blockchain when transactions are submitted.
 Such fees are paid by a wallet/account on the chain.
 When the wallet is managed by the `PRISM node`, proper access control to the node should be in place to avoid draining of the said funds.
 In particular, it is recommended to have minimal funds on the mentioned wallet, and refund it periodically as demand requires.

+#### Protocol update keys

+The owner of `SYSTEM_UPDATE_DID` should take the appropriate measures to protect such DID.
+These is, to protect the cryptographic keys that control the said DID.
+Some possible measures can include applying threshold techniques, which allow the decomposition of cryptographic secrets into pieces, which could be stored by separate actors.
+The reconstruction of the secrets could be done with access to a subset of all the initial pieces.

 ## Privacy Considerations

-As most DID methods, it is recommended to users to not add personal identifiable information on their DID documents.
+As most DID methods, it is recommended to users to not add personal identifiable information in their DID documents.
 This includes:
-- Avoid identifiable information on verification method ids
+- Verification method ids
-- Avoid identifiable information on services ids
+- Services ids
+- URIs
+- Any other place where it could fit inside DID Documents

 In addition, consider correlation risks associated to blockchain transactions.
-When a user self hosts a `PRISM node` all his published events will be tied to blockchain transactions.
+When a user self hosts a `PRISM node`, all his published events will be tied to blockchain transactions.
 The user should take adequate measures to avoid correlation of independent DIDs.
 Examples of mitigation strategies are:
 - Have multiple wallets for different DIDs
 - Use `PRISM nodes` hosted by external providers to publish operations